 Wipe the stone surface with damp paper towels to collect any remaining food particles and dust.

-If your pizza stone gets wet, allow it to dry thoroughly before next use.
+If your pizza stone gets wet, allow it to dry thoroughly before the next use.

 Washing Pizza Stone